At Flinders, we’re committed to fostering a workplace where everyone feels supported at every stage of life.

 Increasing awareness of menopause reduces any associated stigma.
 Greater understanding will benefit everyone, helping Flinders to attract, and retain our skilled and talented people while promoting workforce participation in older women.

-*Flinders acknowledges that some individuals who undergo menopause do not identify as women, and we are committed to inclusion and respect for our staff.
+*Flinders acknowledges that some individuals who undergo menopause do not identify as female, and we are committed to inclusion and respect for our staff.

 According to the Australasian Menopause Society, in 2021, approximately 83% of women experiencing menopause were affected at work.
 Some common symptoms include hot flushes, sweats, sleep disturbance, and mental health issues.